 ‘We [won’t] succeed in reducing the impact of climate change and promoting sustainable development if we do not preserve our forests and sustainably use the many resources they offer us,’ emphasises José Graziano da Silva, the Former Director General of the Food and Agriculture Organization of the UN (FAO).

-#TOGETHERLIVE is a concert hosted by #TOGETHERBAND and Harpic featuring appearances from the amazing Seu Jorge plus special guests.
-We’re holding it to support and raise funds for the people living in Brazil who don’t have access to basic hygiene.
-The concert takes place on December 12th and you can watch it here on togetherband.org.
+#TOGETHERLIVE is a concert hosted by #TOGETHERBAND and Harpic featuring appearances from the amazing Jesús Navarro, Julio Ramírez and Bibi Marín, otherwise known as REIK plus special guests.
+We’re holding it to support and raise funds for the people living in Mexico who don’t have access to basic hygiene.
+You can watch the show live on YouTube on 13th March at 1am UK time, then afterwards here on togetherband.org/live.
 Join us!

 *According to figures we’ve interpreted on ‘safely managed sanitation’ from the World Health Organisation (WHO) and UNICEF.